Put It Down (Redman song)

-"Put it Down" is the first single from Redman's sixth album, Red Gone Wild.
+"Put it Down" is the first single from Redman's sixth album, Red Gone Wild: Thee Album.
 Producer Timbaland produced and created the upbeat track used in "Put it Down".
 This song is unlike the traditional Redman song, in which the beat is slow and funky.
 "Put it Down" differs because it is completely different, being upbeat, and bass-pounding.
-The video features Timbaland.
+The music video features Timbaland, comedian Donnell Rawlings, and television personality Vincent "Don Vito" Margera.
 "Put it Down" also features additional vocals by DJ Kool.